 Students receive academic enrichment and support through an academic success class, small group study sessions, and personal advising.

 Living away from home, while attending a college program, is an important way to learn independent life and social skills.
-All REACH students live with a REACH roommate and share the Stanley Hall community with undergraduate students.
-The hall experience offers an engaging and exciting experience for student to gain independence, build relationships, practice daily living skills, and participate in a myriad of activities.
+All UI REACH students live with a UI REACH roommate and share in the residence hall community with many other undergraduate students.
+The hall experience offers an engaging and exciting experience for a UI REACH student to gain independence, build relationships, practice daily living skills, and participate in a myriad of activities.

-REACH Resident Assistants (RAs) live in the REACH hall community, attend activities with our student, support students in their transition, and handle situations that may arise in the hall.
-A professional REACH staff member is on-call 24 hours a day.
+UI REACH Resident Assistants (RAs) are specifically trained and live in the UI REACH hall community, attend activities with our students, support students in their transition, and handle situations that may arise in the residence hall.
+A professional UI REACH staff member is on-call 24 hours a day.

-REACH students are encouraged to get involved in hall and campus organizations to interact with their peers and develop leadership skills.
+UI REACH students are encouraged to get involved in residence hall and campus organizations to interact with their peers and develop leadership skills.